termoshtt/github-docker-package-example/README.md

 Example to use container registory of GitHub Packages (docker.pkg.github.com), not GitHub container registry (ghcr.io)

-Be sure that docker.pkg.github.com cannot upload using personal access token like ghcr.io .
-You have to setup GitHub Actions.
+Be sure that docker.pkg.github.com cannot upload using personal access token like ghcr.io. **You have to setup GitHub Actions, and can access only from GitHub Actions.**

 GitHub Actions setup
 ---------------------